graylog-labs/graylog-plugin-aisearch/CONTRIBUTING.md

 2. Run `nano graylog-project-repos/graylog-plugin-aisearch/pom.xml` and update web-parent version to `6.1.4`
 3. At this point the build will fail unless `com.google.inject` dependency is added manually in pom.xml [#1](https://github.com/graylog-labs/graylog-plugin-aisearch/issues/1) 🤔
 4. Diff generated files against prior version (if present) and re-apply changes as necessary

-## Using IDEA

-IDEA isn't required to contribute to this project -- but if you use IDEA, you'll enjoy all the benefits 🔥

-1. Open the meta project in `~/Projects/graylog2/graylog-project/pom.xml`
-2. Add `graylog-plugin-aisearch` to pom.xml
-3. Seeing lots of files reported as changed [#2](https://github.com/graylog-labs/graylog-plugin-aisearch/issues/2) 🤔